johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/del-f.png" width="90%">
 </h2>

-8. #### As a Frequent User, I want to view and post communications and images relating to my style, shooting and script choices.
+8. #### As a Frequent User, I want to view and post communications relating to style and shooting choices.

-   1. Having used the app once the user will be easily able to navigate through it to locate desired fields of messages by date, department and poster.
+   1. After first use the user will be easily able to navigate through the approved to locate desired fields of messages by date, department and Poster.
-   2. Having used the app once the user will be easily find how to post all communications and images.
+   2. After first use the user will be easily able to post all communications and images.
-   3. Having used the app once the user will be easily able to download the script and shotlist.
+   3. After first use the user will be easily able to download the script and shot list.

 ### Admin User Goals